scipy/scipy.org/README.txt

 The source is in the `www` directory, `cd` there, then the following commands apply:

+After cloning this repository, run

+    $ git submodule init
+    $ git submodule update

+To get the Sphinx theme used.

 To make a local build of the website

     $ make html